Thompson6626/ChessGame/README.md

-Third project

-Chess Game with swing using buttons.
+Chess Game with swing using buttons as tiles.